 On March 3, 1866, 30 women met in Boston at the home of civic reformer Pauline Durant to adopt a constitution for the Boston Young Women’s Christian Association.
 It was the first time in the United States the name – YWCA – was used.
 Their objective: “The temporal, moral, and religious welfare of young women who are dependent upon their own exertions for support.”
 What followed was 150 years of YWCA Boston catalyzing unprecedented advances in women’s empowerment and social justice in the city.

-During 2016, YW Boston will be celebrating its 150th anniversary year with a suite of events that showcase the progress we have made toward eliminating racism and empowering women in Boston, and renewing the promise of our city’s future as a leader in equity.
+During 2016, YW Boston celebrated its 150th anniversary year with a suite of events that showcased the progress we have made toward eliminating racism and empowering women in Boston, and renewing the promise of our city’s future as a leader in equity.

 Help us keep the promise of a better Boston for all.